Are you looking for a weekend staycation in the UK? Use this Cornwall itinerary! And make a weekend break in Cornwall top of your list.

 I’ve visited the Eden Project many a time and love it.
-Me and Theo first visited the Eden Project together over six years ago when we took our first holiday down to Cornwall when we first got together.
-And on this recent trip we went back and loved re-living one of our favourite holidays as a couple.
+We first visited the Eden Project together over six years ago when we took our first holiday down to Cornwall when we first got together.
+And on this recent trip, we went back and loved re-living one of our favourite holidays as a couple.

 Falmouth Has been shaped and influenced by a strong connection to the sea combining fascinating Maritime Heritage and modern creativity.

 In between St Agnes and Perranporth, there are caves, caverns and a secluded beach, it is also the perfect spot for a little bit of kayaking.

 There is nothing better than a sunset walk across the coast from Perranporth to St Agnes.
 The village is about five miles north of Redruth and ten miles southwest of Newquay.

 Walking across the causeway to St Michael’s Mount at low tide is one of Cornwall’s true highlights and something that can’t be done in many other places around the world.
 We headed over to St Michaels Mount on Thursday and checked the tidal times to make sure we could make the crossing from the beachside to the island.

 St Michael’s Mount is a tidal island, linked to the town of Marazion by a man-made causeway of granite setts, passable between mid-tide and low water.
 It’s definitely worth a visit!

 This Cornwall itinerary will be incredibly useful for your 5 days in Cornwall trip.

 We were booked in with the Newquay Watersports Centre to go on a kayaking adventure, but the night before heading out I had a funny tummy and I decided it was best to avoid any intense activity and especially anything that involved water.